alexandru/sincron/README.md

 ## License

-All code in this repository is licensed under the Apache License, Version 2.0.
+All code in this repository is licensed under the BSD 3-Clause license.
 See [LICENCE.txt](./LICENSE.txt).